 Profitability Calculator (PC): This is a simple tool where through which farmers can calculate income and expenditure and measure the profitability of crops.
 A user can enter data on costs involved such as input, labour, irrigation for crops and calculate the estimated profit at the beginning of the crop season.
 With the progress of production stages, they can calculate the actual costs and the actual income.
 Thus they have comparative analysis of the estimated and actual profits.
 This will help them in identifying and planning for the crop which are more profitable during the following crop season.

 The two components are available on mobile based iFormBuilder platform as well as on e-Krishok app.
 BIID is scaling up Farmbook through its various partners which include Oxfam, VSO and CRS.
+To learn more, please visit the site.
+Join us on Facebook.

 Nutrition Club is a new concept has been introduced in Bangladesh by BIID to promote nutrition awareness among communities (both urban and rural) and engage youth volunteers to spread the nutrition messages all over the country.
 Academic institutes or organizations, who mandate to serve the country in nutrition domain as a social cause, they are our partner to accelerate this nutrition club initiative.